noaa-psd/score-db/README.md

 # score-db
-Python package to manage the database backend to suppor the UFS-RNR workflow experiment data
+Python package to manage the database backend to support the UFS-RNR workflow experiment meta data and analyses data tracking and reporting.